Durham University: Widening access

-Student life
+Student Life

-Residential life
+College life

 Durham students belong to a college for the duration of their time at the university.
 Most students live in their college for the first year of their undergraduate life, then choose to 'live-out' in their second year, and subsequently have the option of moving back into college for their final year, usually via a ballot system.
-The Colleges provide a key role in the pastoral care and social centre of students with each running a college tutorial system, along with JCRs providing events and societies for undergraduate members, MCRs being a centre for postgraduate students and the SCRs for the college officers, fellows and tutors.
-These common rooms are run by an executive committee, usually headed by a President.
-Some colleges use other titles for the head of their JCR: Hatfield retains "Senior Man", having rejected a motion to move to "JCR President" in May 2014 and a motion to allow the incumbent to choose between "Senior Man", "Senior Woman" or "Senior Student" in January 2016.
-University College voted to allow "Senior Man", "Senior Woman" or "Senior Student" in June 2015, the incumbent switching to using "Senior Student", and St Chad's uses "Senior Man" or "Senior Woman".
+The colleges provide most of the pastoral care and social centre of students with each running a college tutorial system, along with junior common rooms (JCRs) running events, providing representation and supporting societies for undergraduate members, middle common rooms (MCRs) for postgraduate students and senior common rooms (SCRs) for college officers, fellows and tutors.
+JCRs and MCRs are run by executive committees, usually headed by a president although some colleges use other titles.

 Each college has a unique identity and a variety of facilities for students ranging from computer rooms and libraries to tennis courts and gyms.
-In 2015, Durham University was voted number 1 in the UK for best university WiFi, on the review platform StudentCrowd.
-Most colleges have their own sports teams and compete in the collegiate leagues (such as Durham College Rowing) and have their own theatre company and orchestra which operate parallel to the university level sports teams and organisations.
+Most colleges have their own sports teams and compete in the collegiate leagues (such as Durham College Rowing) and may also have their own theatre and music societies, which operate in parallel to the university-level sports teams and organisations.